External database

 - Database connector secret: A platform administrator must create a database connector secret

-- Platform API key: Your virtual cluster must be connected to the platform
+- Platform API key: Your tenant cluster must be connected to the platform

-The connector option provides automatic database provisioning, credential management, and cleanup when the virtual cluster is deleted.
+The connector option provides automatic database provisioning, credential management, and cleanup when the tenant cluster is deleted.
 The dataSource option gives you direct control but requires manual database and user management.

 Connector and data source